yasmineTea/LED-TV-Head/README.md

 </ul>

 <h2>How do I add new expressions?</h2>
-I have included a spreadsheet based tool that you use to draw and converts it into a string of text that the Arduino can read.
+I have included a spreadsheet based tool <i>NeoPixel_Bitmap_Tool_w8by16.xlsx</i> that you use to draw and converts it into a string of text that the Arduino can read.
+You can also check <i>Expression_Bank.txt</i> for a few premade expressions.
 More details are in the .pdf file!